 Wage Garnishment and Job Security – Under the Consumer Credit Protection Act, (CCPA) your employer cannot fire you for having a single debt garnished from your wages.
 However, the Act does not prevent the employer from firing you after two or more debts are garnished separately.
 If you believe you have been improperly discharged because of wage garnishments, contact the Department of Labor.
 You may be able to have your job reinstated.
 If the Department determines that your employer knowingly violated the law, civil and criminal charges may be pursued.

 The good news is that an IRS wage garnishment or IRS wage levy can be stopped or lifted if it happens.
 It isn’t automatic and it requires some work, but it can be done if action is taken by the taxpayer.
-One of the biggest obstacles to getting an IRS wage garnishment or IRS wage levy stopped is having un-filed tax returns.
-The IRS mandates that taxpayers be in tax compliance with their tax returns before they will consider lifting the wage garnishment.
+One of the major obstacles to obtaining an IRS wage levy stopped or IRS wage garnishment is having tax returns that are un-filed.
+The IRS commands that taxpayers be in tax compliance with their tax returns before they’ll think about lifting the wage garnishment.
 Tax returns need to be up to date for all un-filed tax years.

-As with any legal situation, it is best to consult a qualified irs tax attorney to determine your best options.
+As with any legal situation, it is best to consult a qualified IRS tax attorney to determine your best options.
 In order for a creditor to receive a judgment, which can be used to issue a wage garnishment order, it must be issued by a court.
 Legally, the creditor must inform you that you are being sued and provide you with the court date so that you can appear in court or send in the required paperwork to defend your side of the case.
-If you were not properly informed of the court date, our attorney will be able to have the court to stop the garnishment.
+If you were not properly informed of the court date, our attorney will be able to have the court stop the garnishment.